 The inclusion of a post in the department’s budget is an important component of the planning process, but it does not replace the need for any necessary protocol approval at the point when the department wishes to fill or refill the post.
 The university’s headcount control mechanism remains in place as before.

 The need also remains to carefully consider how we can most effectively meet ongoing and ever-changing staffing needs within agreed departmental budgets and headcount limits.
 There is a need to remain conscious of salary costs in this uncertain time, and we must continue to help ensure that where recruitment is occurring, existing staff coming to the end of a fixed-term contract or whose post is at risk of redundancy are given first priority.
-The decision rests with the department if, having explored/exhausted options to fill a post internally, a particular administrative/professional services/technical/support or teaching post requires external advertisement.
+If it is not possible to fill the post with a priority candidate from within the department, the department should consider whether it may be possible to develop existing staff and create an internal promotion opportunity.
+Having explored options of this kind, the decision to seek any necessary approvals and having done so, to move to advertise a particular administrative/professional services/technical/support post rests with the department.